AdamMcquiff/proj-webapp/README.md

-# ProjectWebapp
+# _Proj_ Web App

+_Proj_ is a highly customisable and queryable project management tool aimed at small and medium-sized enterprise consultancies.
+The application was developed in completion of a BSc Computer Science at the University of Sunderland.

+This repo hosts the project web app, built as a Progressive Web App upon Angular 2/4 with TypeScript.
+The web app user interface was built from scratch with SASS, leveraging a "kitchen sink" approach.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

+There is also a supporting RESTful API, the URL of which must be added to the project environment file.

 ## Development server